ferixthecat/GoTickets/README.md

 # GoTickets

-GoTickets is a ticket booking application built using modern technologies, including **Go**, **TypeScript**, **Expo**, and **React-Native**.
+GoTickets is a ticket booking application built using **Go**, **TypeScript**, **Expo**, and **React-Native**.
 This project demonstrates seamless integration of backend and frontend technologies to create an efficient and user-friendly platform for booking tickets to events, shows, and more.

 ---